 All application documents should be on hand in the CGCE Admissions Office at least one month before the intended starting term.
 Consult the Graduate Studies Catalog for more stringent deadlines for the Counseling, Health Administration and Nursing programs.
-International students should have their credentials in the CGCE Admissions Office at least three months before the term in which they would like to begin their studies.
 Students may begin their studies in fall, spring, or summer.
 Software Engineering, Counseling, and Health Administration students may begin their studies only in the fall semester.